cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ~~~
 {: .language-bash}

-There is your code now:
+This is how your code should look like now:

 ~~~
 int useScheme = 0;